By the end of this section, you should be able to:

 Imagine having no money.
 If you wanted some french fries, needed a new pair of shoes, or were due to get an oil change for your car, how would you get those goods and services?

 This isn’t just a theoretical question.
 Think about it.
 What do those on the outskirts of society do in these situations?
 Think of someone escaping domestic abuse who gave up everything and has no resources.
 Or an immigrant who wants to build a new life but who had to leave another life behind to find that opportunity.
-Or a homeless person who simply wants a meal to eat.
+Or a person experiencing homelessness who simply wants a meal to eat.

 This last example, homelessness, is what caused Heidemarie Schwermer to give up money.
 She was a divorced high school teacher in Germany, and her life took a turn when she relocated her children to a rural town with a significant homeless population.
 She began to question what serves as currency in a society and decided to try something new.